Financing your mediation

 Additional Costs to Consider

 There may be further costs that you will incur, in the event that your Solicitor or Accountant (or other professional adviser) attends the Mediation and such costs will be yours to cover.
 There may also be a cost of hiring rooms to provide a suitable venue for the mediation.
-Paul Robinson Mediation is able to offer facilities for mediation.
+Paul Robinson Mediation is able to offer purpose built facilities for mediation.

 Mediation costs compared to proceeding at Court